KlanxMc/Intercom-WHMCS/README.md

 # Intercom-WHMCS Script
-Intercom Synchronization Script to WHMCS.
+Intercom Intagration Script to WHMCS.

 This script allows WHMCS users to connect there whmcs installation to Intercom!
 Once installed, everything will run automaticly.
 There is a simple install as well!
+---
+Test
+---